 What is a Section 21 notice?

 A Section 21 notice is a document that is served by the landlord (or agent) to a tenant in order to give advance notice of repossesion (tenancy termination).
 It is NOT an eviction notice, it is simply a notice saying, “Hey, as soon as the tenancy comes to an end (e.g. the fixed end date has expired), I want you to vacate the premises”

-Under the Housing Act 1988, a landlord has a legal right to repossess his/her property at the end of an assured shorthold tenancy, which is typically the end date specified in the tenancy agreement.
-For this to happen, the landlord is required to follow the correct legal procedure, which includes serving a Section 21 notice (under section 21 of the Housing Act 1988) to the tenant.
+A landlord has a legal right to repossess his/her property at the end of an Assured Shorthold Tenancy (AST), which is typically the end date specified in the tenancy agreement.
+For this to happen, the landlord is required to follow the correct legal procedure, which includes serving a Section 21 notice (under Section 21 of the Housing Act 1988) to the tenant.

 Maybe you need a Section 8 notice

 The important point about serving a Section 21 is that it allows the landlord to repossess their property as of right– this means the landlord is entitled to regain possession of their property after the fixed period, as long as the tenant has been given the appropriate notice period.
 Please note, if you want possession during the fixed term of a tenancy, then it can only be done 1) if there are grounds for eviction 2) if the tenant willingly agrees to surrender the tenancy and you agree 3) there is a break clause in the contract which permits an early termination.

 If you want to evict your tenant during the fixed term and have grounds to do so, a Section 21 notice may not be suitable, a Section 8- notice to quit could be the most effective route.
 For further information, you may want to refer to the Difference between Section 8 and Section 21 Notice article.